ikr/ikr.su/new_resume_content.md

 ## Apr 2002 — Sep 2003 Programmer at Center of Financial Technologies (Novosibirsk)

-Working on internal platform development tools was rewarded twice for radically improving the user experience.
+Working on internal platform development tools was rewarded twice for significantly improving the user experience.

 Tech: Oracle, Visual Basic 6, C++ on Win32, COM

 ## Oct 2001 — Mar 2002 Programmer at iNetLab (Novosibirsk)

-Learned a bit about seismic geophysics and interfacing with Fortran code
+Learned a bit about seismic geophysics and interfacing with Fortran code.

 Tech: Java with Java2D and Swing, C++ on Win32, Visual Basic 5